Santa Ana Chapter 13 Bankruptcy Attorney

 - Confirmation Hearing: A confirmation hearing is held when the bankruptcy court approves or rejects the proposed repayment plan.
 If approved, the debtor begins making payments to the trustee.

-- Plan Execution: Over the next three to five years, the debtor adheres to the repayment plan, making regular payments to the trustee who then distributes funds to creditors.
+- Plan Execution: Over the next three to five years, the debtor adheres to the repayment plan, making regular payments to the trustee, who then distributes funds to creditors.
 Adhering to the plan requires discipline and may involve revisiting budgeting strategies to ensure timely payments.

 - Debt Discharge: Upon successful completion of the repayment plan, remaining qualifying debts are discharged, providing the debtor with a fresh financial start.